 Xiaomi Mi Mix 3 5G

-The Xiaomi Mi Mix 3 is 5G-ready and has been officially unveiled at Mobile World Congress.
+The Xiaomi Mi Mix 3 is 5G-ready and was officially unveiled at Mobile World Congress.
 It uses Qualcomm's Snapdragon 855 platform and sports a 6.39-inch 2,340 x 1,080 FHD+ AMOLED display.

-ZTE Axon Pro 5G
+ZTE Axon 10 Pro 5G

-We normally don't cover ZTE a great deal because of the availability of its devices in Europe, but ZTE has announced that this handset will be coming to Europe as well as China in the first half of this year, perhaps bolstered by the success of other Chinese handset manufacturers.
+We normally don't cover ZTE a great deal because of the availability of its devices in Europe, but ZTE has announced that the Axon 10 Pro 5G handset will be coming to Europe as well as China in the first half of this year, perhaps bolstered by the success of other Chinese handset manufacturers.